-Services not covered by Medicare Not covered under any condition Covered only under Medicare Treatment of any jaw joint disorder, such as a joint commonly known as temporomandibular joint disorder (TMJ) Replacement of lost, missing or stolen dental appliance and certain damaged dental appliances Those services defined as not Medically Necessary for the diagnosis, care or treatment of a condition Adjustments, repairs, relines and rebase of removable or fixed dentures Oral and Maxillofacial surgery including Coronectomy, Alveoloplasty, Vestibuloplasty, lesion/tumor removal.
-Inlays/onlays Anesthesia Implants, implant abutments and implant maintenance Dental expenses incurred in connection with any dental procedures started prior to the effective date of coverage are excluded Partial and complete removable and fixed dentures and all associated services including temporary dentures, tissue conditioning and overdentures Frenulectomy, Frenuloplasty and other repair procedures.
-Palliative (emergency) treatment injury may be covered as inpatient or outpatient care.
-Medicare will pay for dental services if: • you had a facial tumor removed and had ridge reconstruction (reconstruction of part of the jaw) as part of that procedure; • you need surgery to treat fractures of the jaw or face; • you need dental splints and wiring as a result of jaw surgery.
-While Medicare may pay for these initial dental services, Medicare will not pay for any more follow-up dental care after the underlying health condition has been treated.
+Services not covered by Not covered under any condition Covered only under Medicare Treatment of any jaw joint disorder, such as a joint commonly known as temporomandibular joint disorder (TMJ) Replacement of lost, missing or stolen dental appliance and certain damaged dental appliances Those services defined as not Medically Necessary for the diagnosis, care or treatment of a condition Adjustments, repairs, relines and rebase of removable or fixed dentures.
+Oral and Maxillofacial surgery including Coronectomy, Alveoloplasty, Vestibuloplasty, Vestibuloplasty, lesion/tumor removal.
+Inlays/onlays.
+Anesthesia.
+Implants, implant abutments and implant maintenance.
+Dental expenses incurred in connection with any dental procedures started prior to the effective date of coverage are excluded.
+Partial and complete removable and fixed dentures.
+Frenulectomy, Frenuloplasty and other repair procedures.
+Palliative (emergency) treatment. specific conditions injury may be covered as inpatient or outpatient care.
+Medicare will pay for dental services if: you had a facial tumor removed and had ridge reconstruction (reconstruction of part of the jaw) as part of that procedure; you need surgery to treat fractures of the jaw or face; you need dental splints and wiring as a result of jaw surgery.
+While Medicare may pay for these initial dental services, Medicare will not pay for these initial dental services, Medicare will not pay for any more follow-up dental care after the underlying health condition has been treated.
 For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury you got in a car accident, it will not pay for any other dental care you may

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Consultations, house calls, extended care facility, hospital and surgical center visits Services related to excluded or not covered service See Dental Services in the Medical Benefits Chart. need later because you had the tooth removed.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Consultations, house calls, extended care facility, hospital and surgical center visits.
+Services related to excluded or not covered service.
+See Dental Services in the Medical Benefits Chart. need later because you had the tooth removed.
 Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ~ Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies. ~ Routine chiropractic care X-rays and modalities are not covered.
+Reversal of sterilization procedures and or non- prescription contraceptive supplies. ~ Routine chiropractic care X-rays and modalities are not covered.
 Manual manipulation of the spine to correct a subluxation is covered.
 Routine dental care, such as cleanings, fillings, or dentures.
 Limited coverage available (See Dental Services in the Medical Benefits Chart)

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids, unless otherwise defined in Section 2.2 Covered Services chart Limited coverage available.
-(See Vision care, for more information.)
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids, unless otherwise defined in Section 2.2 Covered Services chart Some services maybe be covered.
+(See Vision care in the Medical Benefits Chart, for more information.)
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Limited Routine Footcare is also provided.
 See Podiatry Services in the Medical Benefits Chart.
-Services considered not reasonable and necessary, according to Original Medicare standards Services rendered outside the United States Limited coverage under worldwide Emergency Services.
-See the Medical Benefits Chart.
+Services considered not reasonable and necessary, according to Original Medicare standards ~ Services rendered outside the United States Limited coverage under worldwide Emergency Services.
+See Ambulance Services, Emergency Care, and Urgently Needed Services in the Medical Benefits Chart.

-Using the plan's coverage for Part D prescription drugs
+CHAPTER 5: Using the plan's coverage for Part D prescription drugs